- Home

 June

 Learn a new skill or hobby.
-Hobbies aren’t only fun, but have health benefits like helping to improve mental wellbeing and boost confidence, and self-esteem.
+Hobbies aren’t only fun, but have health benefits like improving mental well-being and boosting confidence and self-esteem.
 So, this month, why not start a new hobby or rediscover an old one?

-If you’re in need of some inspiration, you might want to check out the hobbies and activities section of our website, which has guides on everything from origami to carpentry.
+If you’re in need of some inspiration, you might like to check out the hobbies and activities section of our website, which has guides on everything from origami to carpentry.

 July